Vintage Radio, Vintage Cars, Vintage Brain

 The earliest Heathkit I have is a Transmitter Power Supply with assembly instructions dated Jan 1948.

-This is my main vintage operating position -
+This was my main vintage operating position - Desks #1 and #2

 bottom row: Mohawk, NC-303, SX-101, SX-88, HQ-170, NC-300 receivers